Interlock-Security/Interlock/README.md

 ## Features

-- Portable (*Needs only a web browser or a WebView at runtime*)
+- Portable – Requires only a web browser or WebView at runtime
-- One header file
-- Lightweight (*Few Kb library*) & Small memory footprint
+- Single Header File – Easy integration with just one include
+- Lightweight – Compact library (a few KB) with minimal memory usage
-- Fast binary communication protocol
+- High Performance – Uses a fast binary communication protocol
-- Multi-platform & Multi-Browser
+- Cross-Platform & Multi-Browser Support – Works seamlessly across devices and browsers
-- Using private profile for safety
+- Secure by Design – Utilizes a private profile for enhanced safety
-- Cross-platform WebView

-## UI & The Web Technologies
+## Universal WebView Support – Compatible across platforms via WebView

 </div>

 Web application UI design goes beyond aesthetics—it’s about functionality.
 Leveraging modern web technologies ensures your product looks professional and up-to-date.
 A thoughtfully designed interface creates a strong first impression, helps guide potential customers through your funnel, boosts conversions, and enhances the overall user experience by making navigation intuitive and seamless.

 ### Why Use Web Browsers?

+Web application UI design is more than just visual appeal—it’s about delivering functionality.
+By leveraging modern web technologies, you ensure your product looks current and professional.
+A well-crafted interface makes a strong first impression, guides users effectively through your funnel, increases conversions, and enhances the user experience with intuitive, seamless navigation.

 Modern web browsers offer all the capabilities required for a cutting-edge UI.
 They are highly advanced, optimized, and well-suited to serve as a graphical interface.
 In contrast, traditional legacy GUI libraries are often outdated and complex.
 While WebView-based applications are a possible alternative, they come with drawbacks—including large SDKs, numerous dependencies, and limited feature support compared to full browsers.
 That’s why Webinix leverages real web browsers, delivering the complete power of modern web technologies while keeping your application lightweight and portable.